Bachelor of Science in Finance

 Accelerated Graduate Studies

-Earn an BS in Finance in an accelerated program in the Undergraduate College and a Master of Business Administration, MBA, through Rosemont’s Schools of Graduate and Professional Studies.
+Earn a BS in Finance in an accelerated program in the Undergraduate College and a Master of Business Administration through Rosemont's School of Graduate and Professional Studies.
 This dual degree program allows you to save time by beginning your graduate courses in while you're still an undergraduate.

 Finance Minor (18 Credits)